 For Patients New to Steroids

-If the patient is not currently on steroids, he will begin taking prednisone/prednisolone 7 days before their infusion day (the 8th dose of steroids) and will continue this high dose for a minimum of 60 days after infusion.
+If the patient is not currently on steroids, they will begin taking prednisone/prednisolone 7 days before their infusion day (the 8th dose of steroids) and will continue this high dose for a minimum of 60 days after infusion.
 Then the patient will wean off the high dose over a 2-week taper period.*

 For Patients Already Taking Steroids